Philip A. Allen

 In the first two decades of the 21st century, Philip Allen's team in the 'Geodynamics: From Core to Surface' Sub-Group did research on sediment routing systems and, in particular, made a thorough case study of an ancient sediment routing system in the Spanish Pyrenees.
 The research involved constructing maps of recent sediment routing systems on continental scales, compiling tectonic and geodetic datasets, and combining data and theory in numerical models.
 In 2011 Allen chaired the science committee that organized a one-day conference hosted by the Geological Society of London.
 The conference was a multi-disciplinary gathering of over 100 scientists for understanding how tectonics and Earth's surface processes interact, especially the coupling of mantle dynamics and geological landscape evolution.
 At the 2013 annual meeting of the European Geosciences Union (EGU), Allen gave a talk on a particular model of a sediment routing system from the Eocene of the Pyrenees.

 Allen held a Royal Society-Wolfson research merit award for 2006–2011.
 In 2007 the Geological Society awarded him the Lyell Medal.
-From 2009 to 2012 he served as science secretary of the Geological Society of the London.
+From 2009 to 2012 he served as science secretary of the Geological Society of London.
 In 2020 the Society for Sedimentary Geology (which uses the acronym SEPM for "Society of Economic Paleontologists and Mineralogists") awarded him the William H. Twenhofel Medal.

 Philip A. Allen was a Christian believer and wrote 3 books arguing for the compatibility of Christian faith and empirical science.